catanghel/search-with-google/README.md

 search-with-google
 ==================

-Adds Search with Google option to the Brackets file menu and context menu.
+Adds "Search with..." options to the Brackets file menu and context menu.
+As of version 0.3.0 options are: google, stakoverflow, php.net, MDN